 HUD determines rental assistance limits of the voucher program based on the Fair Market Rent (FMR), which is the value of typical gross rents found at the 40th percentile of the county or metropolitan area level.
 Many critics have argued that basing rental caps on FMRs causes voucher recipients to be concentrated in disadvantaged neighborhoods (McClure 2010; Ellen and Horn 2016; Galster 2019).
 This is because the metropolitan-level IMs are traditionally lower than prevailing rents in more expensive and usually higher-opportunity neighborhoods.
-To assess the impact of FMRs on housing choice accessibility, HUD created the Small Area Fair Market Rent (SAFMR) demonstration program in 2012 for select metropolitan level.
+To assess the impact of FMRs on housing choice accessibility, HUD created the Small Area Fair Market Rent (SAFMR) demonstration program in 2012 for select metropolitan areas (Kahn and Newton 2013).
+Maximum rental limits were set at the zip code level instead of the metropolitan level.
 Research findings were not consistent across the U.S. For example, when SAFMRs were used, higher concentrations of voucher households were found in higher opportunity neighborhoods in Dallas, Texas, but in lower opportunity neighborhoods in Chattanooga, Tennessee (Reina, Acolin, and Bostic 2019).
 These regional variations imply that rental limits do influence the mobility of voucher households, but that rental limits alone are not the sole factor that influences neighborhood characteristics (Schwartz, McClure, and Taghavi 2016).
 Thus, more studies are needed to assess the effect of rental caps when jointly considered with other factors that influence decision-making.
 It is pertinent and critical to evaluate the demographics and general environment of Inland Southern California before deciding to adopt such an adjustment.